Jun.19.2020 Find more on Clinical Solutions

 When using energy conservation as a treatment intervention, determining the patient's and the caregiver’s willingness to participate is important.
 The patient has to determine which tasks he or she will have to complete at home and in the community and which tasks, if any, a caregiver can help complete.5 Detailed task analyses then can be completed to determine the level of energy required to perform daily tasks.2,6 Energy conservation education and training is vital for patients to regain and maintain their previous level of function and independence.
 It also offers vital strategies to improve safety and reduce risk of injury.

 Click here for a list of supplies.

-- Instruct the patient to report pain experienced during transfers and functional mobility.
+- Encourage the patient to report pain and fatigue during activity.

 - Encourage questions and answer them as they arise.

 - Perform hand hygiene.

 - Verify the correct patient using two identifiers.